shukriadams/docker-perforce/SETUP.md

         UNICODE: "true"

     This is used at server initialization only.
+Default is false.

 ### Case sensitive